-Australian Accounting Standards set out accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions to which they apply.
-Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards.
+Australian Accounting Standards set out accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions to which they apply Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards.
 Material accounting policies adopted in the preparation of this financial report are presented below.
-They have been consistently applied unless otherwise stated.
+They have been consistently applied unless otherwise stated

-The financial statements, except for the cash flow, have been prepared on an accruals basis and are based on historical costs, modified, where applicable by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
+The financial statements, have been prepared on a liquidated basis (refer Note 15), resulting in all assets and liabilities being measured on a fair value basis.
 The amounts presented in the financial statements are in Australian dollars and have been rounded to the nearest dollar.

-The financial statements were authorised for issue on 14 May 2015 by the Committee of Management of the Union.
+The financial statements were authorised for issue on 9 December 2016 by the Committee of Management of the Union.